 Productivity as Engines of Growth

-High-quality and diverse human capital is a necessary condition in order to tackle the low productivity and foster growth among advanced industry, high-tech and agri-foodtech in the Galilee and in the rest of Israel.
+High-quality and diverse human capital is a necessary condition for addressing low productivity and fostering growth in advanced industry, high-tech, and agri-foodtech — in the Galilee and across Israel.

-Despite the public discourse about the importance of training for developing human capital, the government resources dedicated to promoting this topic are limited, the policies are only partially implemented, investment in research and innovation is lacking and there is little cooperation between relevant government offices.
+Despite widespread recognition of the importance of training for human capital development, government resources dedicated to this area remain limited, policies are only partially implemented, investment in research and innovation is lacking, and cooperation between relevant government offices is insufficient.

 Action Plan